 Sesame oil is also used in many pharmaceutical items, as well as cosmetics and skin lotions.
 Ironically, sesame oil is used in these products because sesame produces little if any immune system response in most people.

-Some foods such as sesame seed bread products, sesame oil, and tahini, specifically list sesame as an ingredient.
+Some foods such as bread products containing sesame, sesame oil, and tahini, specifically list sesame as an ingredient.
 Avoiding contact with these items is a simple way to prevent an allergic reaction.
-Unfortunately, sesame is a common hidden allergen.
-It’s not always listed on the food labels of products that contain sesame.
-Avoid foods that have product labels that are unclear or do not specify ingredients.

 In some parts of the world, labeling laws require the identification of sesame as an ingredient in any product.
 The European Union, Australia, Canada, and Israel are among the regions where sesame is considered a major food allergen and must be specifically included on labels.